 1. Add iPad Mounts

 iPads and other tablets have changed the world of in-vehicle entertainment systems.
-Instead of having that mini-screen embedded in the back of the front seats, or hanging from a pull-down mount, kids can now just hold their screens in their hands.
+Instead of having that mini-screen embedded in the back of the front seats or hanging from a pull-down mount, kids can now hold their screens.
 However, if you want the option to mount your tablet for hands-free movie watching or other entertainment, you can buy simple mounts that attach quickly and temporarily to the headrests of the front seats.
-Place your tablet in these mounts and play a movie and you’ll get the same effect as the built-in mounts, for so much less.
-You can get this one directly from Apple for your iPad, or go for an aftermarket one to save money.
+Place your tablet in these mounts and play a movie, and you’ll get the same effect as the built-in mounts, for so much less.
+You can get this one directly from Apple for your iPad or go for an aftermarket one to save money.

 2. Get Charging Jacks

-With all the electronics you’re about to start having in your vehicle, you’re going to need a good way to keep them all charged up.
-You can find low cost charging jacks that plug into your cigarette lighters and provide multiple usb ports for charging.
+With all the electronics you’re about to start having in your vehicle, you’ll need an excellent way to keep them all charged up.
+You can find low-cost charging jacks that plug into your cigarette lighters and provide multiple USB ports for charging.

 3. Add a Wireless Station